 The American Kennel Club registered its first Italian Greyhound in the year 1886.
 Today, it is the 69th most popular breed in America, according to the AKC’s 2020 popularity poll.
 This breed may have come a long way from being pampered in the laps of the nobility, but they still find much renown today.

-This small, toy-sized dog is peppy and submissive towards their owner.
-They have an eager to please personality, which makes them agreeable to be around.
-Provided that you can train them early enough in their life, they will be happy to listen to you give them commands.
+This small, toy-sized dog is peppy and submissive towards its owner.
+They have an eager-to-please personality, which makes them agreeable to be around.
+Provided that you can train them early enough in life, they will be happy to listen to your commands.

-They can be very playful, but are generally more content to be lazy.
+They can be very playful and silly, but are generally more content to be lazy.
 Giving them something to do in the home, like hanging out with their family, or playing with a toy, can really help to keep this breed well behaved.
 This laid-back nature makes it easy for many different people to care for them, including novice dog owners.

 IGs definitely have a very sensitive nature, so be sure that you aren’t unkind to them.
 They can be very timid when they get nervous, and will need a patient and loving owner to be good to them.
 This gentleness is what makes them such good family companions.